The Forrester New Wave Methodology Guide

 - Research the category and define the scope.
 The analyst conducts initial research to determine if the product is emerging enough and garners enough buyer interest for a Forrester New Wave.
 As part of this research, the analyst will define the scope of the category and identify the vendors in the space.

 - Draft inclusion and evaluation criteria.
 Based on the scope of the New Wave, the analyst will create the inclusion criteria that will determine which vendors to include in the evaluation.
 He or she will also define the criteria against which the vendor products will be evaluated.
+New Waves consist of 7 current offering criteria, 3 strategy, and 1 market presence criteria.
 The criteria will consider the needs of the professionals that the analyst serves; we intend the criteria to be differentiating rather than exhaustive.
 We give vendors included in the New Wave an opportunity to review the evaluation criteria.

 - Host a vendor kickoff teleconference.
 The analyst and RA take vendors through the research process information contained in the email invitation.
 Specifically, the Forrester team outlines key deliverables and their deadlines and answers vendors’ questions, including questions about specific criteria.